 Place the jet(s) in a bucket, fully immerse in white vinegar.
 Let the jet(s) soak overnight and then rinse with water.
 Reinstall the jet(s).
-It may be necessary to clean grit and deposits from the white jet body (mounted in the spa shell) by using a small bristled brush.
+It may also be necessary to clean the grit/deposit from the white jet body using an old toothbrush.